Faculty Handbook

 The first responsibility for chairpersons or school directors is to ensure their department has developed a set of fair standards and evaluative criteria for use in making RPT recommendations.
 These standards must take into consideration peer evaluations that have established a fair set of evaluative factors.
 As a general rule, faculty members should be evaluated based on the responsibilities outlined in their appointment and the percentage of effort assigned to each area of their role (e.g., research, teaching, service).
 Assessments should align with the faculty member’s workload distribution and reflect the expectations appropriate to their specific assignment.

-As provided in the Bylaws for Academic Governance, the faculty, operating in an advisory mode, is to provide advice to the chairperson/director as described in unit bylaws.
+As provided in the Bylaws for Academic Governance, the faculty committee, operating in an advisory mode, is to provide advice to the chairperson/director as described in the unit bylaws.
 Each department, school, and comparable unit is required to have procedures and criteria that are clearly formulated and relevant to evaluating the performance of faculty members (see Statement on Non-Tenured Faculty in the Tenure System, Faculty Handbook).
-The Bylaws for Academic Governance includes the following statement that is of fundamental importance:
+As noted in the bylaws:

 Unit administrators are responsible as individuals for the recommendations made to the dean.
-Deans review each recommendation for reappointment, promotion, and tenure, and independently make a recommendation to the Provost, taking into account unit, college and University criteria.
-Bearing in mind the University's continuing objective of an excellent, diverse faculty, the unit and college must ensure well-grounded, well-justified recommendations of reappointment, tenure or promotion.
+Deans review each recommendation for reappointment, promotion, and tenure, and independently make a recommendation to the Provost, taking into account unit, college, and university criteria.
+Bearing in mind the university's continuing objective of recruiting and retaining a broad range of excellent faculty, the unit and college must ensure well-grounded, well-justified recommendations for reappointment, tenure, and/or promotion.

 Principles of Evaluation for the Provost-Level Review